 What is generally understood today by Satanism religion is a newer creation or “product.”
 Thus, the famous “black liturgies” appeared only at the end of the 17th century.
 By the 18th-19th century, all sorts of circles and orders were formed whose doctrines and practices facilitated the emergence of Satanism.

 Why do people worship Satan?

 Gnosticism promotes a Good-Bad, Light-Dark dualism, using rich mythology and metaphorical language to illustrate this doctrine.
 In the Gnostic conception, existence is perceived as a combination of two opposed principles: on the one hand, the higher spiritual world.
 And on the other, the lower material world.

-According to some polls, people worship Satan because they want to serve him by doing as much evil in the world as possible.
+According to some polls, people worship Satan to serve him by doing as much evil in the world as possible.
 And also, they like the power to feel free and uncontrolled.
 Black masses, ritual murders, dark figures who drink blood and celebrate orgies: many prejudices and conspiracy theories about Satanism exist.
 “Satanism” religion refers to the worship or honoring of the Devil.

 The conception of such spiritual beings leads us to think of the Canaanite gods in the vicinity of Israel.
 As having been degraded by the people of Israel and regarded as spirits subordinate to God.
 However, his initial image in the pages of Scripture is less friendly in dealing with people, and it has nothing in common with the picture we have had of Satan since childhood.

 Throughout history, man has always sought the Good, has sought it to the extent that he could and succeeded in doing so.
 In comparison, they were trying to avoid evil, to detach themselves from it and its forces.
 Therefore, Good and Evil, beyond their meanings, are part of human history.
 No matter how they have been represented or received, no matter what the religious history of the different peoples of the world may be, Good and Evil are present everywhere.